What to Look for When Buying a Used CAMaster

 Is CAMaster still in business?

 No. CAMaster ceased operations in late 2025.
-However, a large number of CAMaster routers remain in active use across North America.
-Because CAMaster built machines with industry-standard components (HSD spindles, THK rails, Yaskawa drives), most parts and service needs can be met through independent CNC service providers and component suppliers.
+Many routers remain in active use across North America.
+Because CAMaster used industry-standard components (HSD spindles, THK rails, Yaskawa drives), parts and service are available through independent CNC service providers and component suppliers.

 Can I still get parts for a CAMaster router?

 Yes.
-The key components in CAMaster machines are sourced from major global manufacturers: HSD spindles (Italy), THK linear rails and bearings (Japan), Yaskawa servo drives and controls, and standard electrical and pneumatic components.
-These parts are available through their respective manufacturers and authorized distributors.
-Independent CNC service shops can also support CAMaster machines.
+Key components come from major global manufacturers: HSD spindles (Italy), THK linear rails and bearings (Japan), Yaskawa servo drives and controls, and standard electrical and pneumatic parts.
+These are available through respective manufacturers and authorized distributors.
+Independent CNC service shops also support CAMaster machines.

 Are used CAMaster routers reliable?

 Yes.
 CAMaster machines were built in the USA with all-steel welded frames, precision components, and industrial-grade drives.
-Many units produced between 2008 and 2025 continue to operate productively.
-The heavy construction and quality components contribute to long service life with proper maintenance.
+Many units produced between 2008 and 2025 run productively today.
+Heavy construction and quality components contribute to long service life with proper maintenance.

 What should I inspect before buying a used CAMaster?